 (4) If the case is not a personal injuries action, the particulars of damages must set out in detail any amount of money claimed, the justification for claiming it, and how it is calculated.

-[Rule 45C inserted in Gazette 31 Jul 2007 p.
+[Rule 45C inserted: Gazette 31 Jul 2007 p.
 3813.]

 45D.
 Building and engineering contracts, actions involving claims under